Bookmark these fab educational games & apps (many of them are free!), plus online learning resources for kids from preschoolers to older kids for 2025

 Cost: US$3.99

-Monkey Math School Sunshine
+Monkey Math School Sunshine: Math games for kids

 Age appropriate: 3 and up

-Why my kids like it: Very interactive and varied games covering topics such as shapes, number recognition, counting, patterns, addition, subtraction, comparisons, writing numbers, and recognizing sets.
+Why my kids like it: Very interactive and varied games covering topics such as shapes, number recognition, counting, patterns, addition, subtraction, comparisons, writing numbers, and recognising sets.
 For the prize when your kids answers something correctly they can choose a prize (fish, plants, and decorations) for their aquarium.

 Why this parent likes it: Kids learn Maths while having fun! – Gemma